PHPFastCGI/phpfastcgi.github.io/_posts/2015-11-04-introducing-phpfastcgi.markdown

 For a simple 500 page Symfony application, PHPFastCGI can take the performance from 280 rq/s to 1770 rq/s.
 If you're interested, check the [post on how the benchmarks were conducted]({$ post_url 2015-08-24-phpfastcgi-benchmarks-symfony-silex-slim %}).
 To summarize, I tried to make the Symfony application as fast as I could (OPCache enabled, PHP-FPM, NGINX).
 Then, I ran it as a PHPFastCGI application and compared the performance.

-Please do not take those benchmarks too seriously.
+Please do not take those benchmarks too seriously (though I believe that they are significant).
 The top results were collected using a PHP extension which is currently lacking a few features (and not as stable as the default PHP implementation of the protocol).
 Also, a very helpful commenter has pointed out some ways that I could improve the benchmarks.
 As a result, I will be re-running them shortly.

 Regardless, the point still remains - any application that has to reload itself on **every HTTP request cycle** will be significantly slower than a version of the same application that does not.